Toloka/docs/en/template-builder/templates/sbs-audio.md

 ## Add a response field {#add-text-area}

-If you need comments from the performer, add a text field using [field.textarea](../reference/field.textarea.md).
+If you need comments from the annotator, add a text field using [field.textarea](../reference/field.textarea.md).
 In this example, additional validation is set up that requires you to enter text if one of two audio tracks is selected.

   [![](../_images/buttons/view-example.svg)](https://clck.ru/Tqtw9)